Image relevance check

 Timing read

-Plan for 15 minutes of prep and 8 minutes of cook time.
-The key middle cue is: Add another tbsp oil.
+Plan for 15 minutes prep and 8 minutes cooking.
+Midway check: Add another tbsp oil.

 Flavor logic